cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Ideas
  - Amazon Uploader
+ - Should the code record a checksum of media archive files to be able to check if they change on disk rather than thru the program?
  - Look at https://github.com/icsharpcode/AvalonEdit for Markdown editor - maybe look at https://github.com/martinkirsche/AsYouTypeSpellChecker for spell checking
  - Review https://github.com/Softwire/HighlightingTextBox/blob/master/HighlightingTextBox/HighlightingTextBox.cs - is there something useful here?
  - Clicking a content code should open the editor for that content?
 Maybe don't highlight/hint just process the selected text - would make hidden but useful and could maybe support urls from text as well - perhaps via Behavior?